Yeti-Spaghetti/CNN/README.md

 # CNN
-Convolutional Neural Network without using existing Deep Learning libraries
+Convolutional Neural Network without using existing deep learning libraries.
+CNN designed to be user-flexible and modular, imitating a typical deep learning library.